 We called the first set the ``oper magnetic frame coordinates', they are related to the parametrization on Z-twisted Miura $(SL(r+1),\hbar)$-opers corresponding to a given quiver via the section of the line bundle.
 The roots of the polynomials $s_i(z)$, determining the line bundle, denoted by $\{p_i^k\}^{k=1,\dots, \deg(s_i)}_{i=1,\dots, r+1}$ determine a subvariety in the space of variables $p_i^k$, parametrized by $\{\xi_i\}$, $\{a_i\}$.
 The quantum equivariant K-theory algebra can be interpreted as the algebra of functions on this family of subvarieties.

-In a particular case of the full flag quiver (this is the case when $\deg(s_i)=1$), this family of subvarieties turn out to be a family of intersections of two Lagrangian subvarieties in the symplectic space with the coordinates $\{\chi_i,p^{\chi}_i\}$ with a canonical 2-form.
-One of them is given by setting $\chi_i=\xi_i$ and another given by setting tRS Hamiltonians to be equal to the elementary symmetric functions of equivariant parameters.
+In a particular case of the full flag quiver (this is the case when $\deg(s_i)=1$), this family of subvarieties turns out to be a family of intersections of two Lagrangian subvarieties in the symplectic space with the coordinates $\{\chi_i,p^{\chi}_i\}$ with a canonical 2-form.
+One of them is given by setting $\chi_i=\xi_i$ and another is given by setting tRS Hamiltonians to be equal to the elementary symmetric functions of equivariant parameters.

-Clearly, one would like to construct the similar set of coordinates for general quiver.
-We will call such set of coordinates {\it a true magnetic frame}.
-The key to construct it is through the ``dual" system of coordinates which we called electric frame, directly related to tRS model.
+Clearly, one would like to construct a similar set of coordinates for a general quiver.
+We will call such a set of coordinates {\it a true magnetic frame}.
+The key to constructing it is through the ``dual" system of coordinates which we called an electric frame, directly related to tRS model.

-For the electric frame we started from a partial flag quiver.
-In this case we established the isomorphism between the algebra of functions on the space of Miura $(SL(r+1),\hbar)$-opers and the algebra of functions on the intersection of two Lagrangian subvarieties in the symplectic space with coordinates $\{\rho_i, p^{\rho}_i\}_{i=1,\dots, L}$. where the first one is determined by $\{\rho_i=a_i\}_{1,\dots, L}$ and the second one is deterimined by the tRS Hamiltonians set to be equal to the elementary symmetric functions of $\{\chi_i=\xi_{k_i}\hbar^{l_i}\}_{i=1,\dots,L}$, where $\{k_i, l_i\}$ are determined by partial flag labels.
+For the electric frame, we started with a partial flag quiver.
+In this case, we established the isomorphism between the algebra of functions on the space of Miura $(SL(r+1),\hbar)$-opers and the algebra of functions on the intersection of two Lagrangian subvarieties in the symplectic space with coordinates $\{\rho_i, p^{\rho}_i\}_{i=1,\dots, L}$. where the first one is determined by $\{\rho_i=a_i\}_{1,\dots, L}$ and the second one is deterimined by the tRS Hamiltonians set to be equal to the elementary symmetric functions of $\{\chi_i=\xi_{k_i}\hbar^{l_i}\}_{i=1,\dots,L}$, where $\{k_i, l_i\}$ are determined by partial flag labels.
 Of course, this is a degeneration of the algebra corresponding the full flag quiver, where we imposed the condition $\chi_i=\hbar^{k_{ij}}\chi_j$ for some integers $k_{ij}$.

 Remarkably, one can reproduce this tRS realization of the equivariant quantum K-theory by means of the recursive procedure of Section 4 by imposing degeneration conditions on the $\{a_i\}$ parameters.